 Possibility of a Centre- State clash over jurisdiction of water and administration of funds.

-As per the ill, the Centre will have full control of the rivers, leaving the local communities who are the real decision makers and the care takers, at a state of loss of ownership especially the fishermen, who are mostly dependent on it.
+As per the Bill, the Centre will have full control of the rivers, leaving the local communities who are the real decision makers and the care takers, at a state of loss of ownership especially the fishermen, who are mostly dependent on it.

 Marianne Manuel, who works extensively on law and fisheries in Tamil Nadu, says “Issues facing women don’t always get addressed.
 Even basic facilities such as toilets at fish markets need to be lobbied for, since they are not automatically created.”